dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 There's lots more to see around here, like Mývatn lake and Ásbyrgi canyon, and also a couple more, but you can save that for tomorrow afternoon.

-Your stay tonight is in an actual hotel, Fosshotel, which is in Husavik, a perfect location for your whale watching tomorrow!
+Your stay tonight is in an actual hotel, Fosshotel, which is in Husavik, the perfect location for your whale watching tomorrow!

 ## Day Five